by Tassanawan Malai |

 Highlights:

-- Give them a mud bath and bathe in a local stream
+• Take a mud bath and swim in a local stream

 The Maerim Elephant Sanctuary combines the one-of-a-kind experience of getting up close with elephants with the satisfaction of knowing that you are supporting an ethical non-riding elephant sanctuary.
 This tour is a family-friendly activity but it’s also the perfect thing to do with a friend or even by yourself!

-After a scenic drive into the countryside north of Chiang Mai, arrive at the elephant camp, meet your tour guide, and change into traditional mahout (elephant trainer) clothing.
-Then it’s time to meet the elephant family!
-Your English-speaking guide will teach you the elephant’s names and tell you how they came to be at the sanctuary.
-Then, you will be given a basket of bananas so that you can become friends with the elephants by feeding them their favorite snacks.
+After a scenic drive into the countryside north of Chiang Mai, you will arrive at the elephant camp, meet your tour guide, and change into traditional mahout (trainer) clothing.
+Then it’s time to meet the gentle giants!
+Your English-speaking guide will explain the names of the animals and tell you how they came to the sanctuary.
+Afterwards, you will be given a basket of bananas so you can make friends with the animals by feeding them their favorite snacks.

 Happy Elephant Home